DMDarkness/Data-mining/README.md

 2. `<minimum-support>`:A `double` value, the minimum support.
 If it is 0.01, the minimum support is 1%.
 ## Apriori
 Apriori is also a common used algorithm to form frequent pattern.
-In 'figf.cpp', there is a parameter 'Apri'.
-If 'Apri' is set to 'true', 'figf.cpp' becomes an implementation of Apriori.
+In `figf.cpp`, there is a parameter `Apri`.
+If `Apri>0`, `figf.cpp` becomes an implementation of Apriori.

 Usage: `figf <is-Apriori-or-not> <input-filename> <minimum-support> <alpha> <t-norm>`